 I was speechless.
 Trish took the picture.
 I remained silent, started to back away and John said,

 “Just a second, let’s take another one, just to make sure he’s got one.”
 She snapped a second shot, and of the two, this is my favorite.

 I know, I know, I look like the one who is near death.

 The world is a scary place, riddled with uncertainty.
-We fear living, and we fear death.
-Our cities are filled
+We sometimes fear living, and we sometimes